MicrosoftDocs/learn/learn-pr/azure/build-dotnet-app-azure-cosmos-db-nosql/includes/2-prepare.md

 ### Sign in to Azure CLI

-If you want to complete this exercise, you'll need to create an Azure subscription before you begin.
+If you want to complete this exercise, you need to create an Azure subscription before you begin.

 1. Verify that the Azure CLI is installed in your development environment.